 - Consider paying for digital promotional campaigns on Facebook, for example.
 Prices can be surprisingly reasonable on many platforms and are also easy to implement.

-- Place posts about your business on venue hire marketplaces such as Tagvenue.com or aggregators such as Zomato.
+- Place posts about your business on venue hire marketplaces such as Tagvenue.com.

 There are a few other more technologically advanced tips that will help boost your presence online and attract unique users.
 Most of these are pretty simple – and only require you to rethink your positioning on the market.
 Google utilises a variety of methods to rank websites and determines how to offer them in response to search queries; you can influence this to a degree, so it is worth understanding a few key things.